Parental Rights and Objecting to the Termination of Your Rights (Both Mom & Dad) in a NJ Adoption

 The longer you delay, the more likely it is you’ll lose your parental rights

 The termination of parental rights is tough emotionally for the biological parents.
 A parent may be conflicted about their ability to raise their child, the emotional impact of being “adopted” upon the child in the future, and the long-term consequences of the decision.
 Then there are legal proceedings filed by parties to terminate the parental rights of the biological parents, both the mother and the father.
-Birth parents often feel hopeless and coerced into making a decision but as parents you need to understand how your decision will affect your rights now and in the future.
+Birth parents often feel hopeless and coerced into deciding, but as parents, you need to understand how your decision will affect your rights now and in the future.

 Voluntary or Involuntary Termination of Parental Rights Under NJ Law